 He was tired.
 The garden was very quiet.
 She was quite sure that she was alone.
 She would have to be a little careful, or else someone would possibly hear her.
 It would be rather frustrating if she had to come back later.

 Qualifiers sneak their way in easily, don't they?
-Phrases like "seemed to be" make you sound like have no idea what is actually happening, or are too afraid to put your foot down.
-After a while, qualifiers can tire a reader.
+Phrases like "seemed to be" make you sound like you have no idea what is happening or are too afraid to put your foot down.
+After a while, qualifiers tire a reader.
 Try to save a character's indecisiveness for your dialogue.

 Chances are you, like I, wrote your book pretty heavy on the descriptors.
-And that's good!
-For a start anyway.
+And that's good for a start anyway.
 You now know exactly what you're trying to say.
-However, when you read your manuscript, make sure that you are paring back to the descriptors you actually need.
+However, when you read your manuscript, make sure that you are cutting back to the descriptors you actually need.

-With adjectives, words that describe nouns, pick the strongest one (or maybe two), and ditch the rest.
+With adjectives, words that describe nouns, pick the strongest one (or maybe two) and ditch the rest.
 In my first draft, I had a descriptive scene that had 24 adjectives.
-I was able to easily knock it down to 17 without loosing the in-depth feel of the scene.
+I was able to easily knock it down to 17 without losing the in-depth feel of the scene.